hpcloud-mon/ansible-monasca-api/README.md

 - keystone_host
 - keystone_admin
 - keystone_admin_password
+- hibernate_support_enabled - Hibernate is used for DB connection if set for true.
+MySql with raw queries is used when flag set to false.
-- mysql_host - SSL will be used if available
+- database_host - SSL will be used if available
-- mysql_user
+- database_user
-- mysql_password
+- database_password
 - zookeeper_hosts - comma separated list of host:port combinations

 ##Optional parameters